GenericMappingTools/gmt/doc_classic/rst/source/mapproject.rst

     gmt mapproject tracks.* -R-80/-70/20/40 -Jt-75/1:500000 -: -S -Di -bo -bi2 > tmfile.b

-To convert the geodetic coordinates (lon, lat, height) in the file old.dat from the NAD27 CONUS datum (Datum ID 131 which uses the Clarke-1866 ellipsoid) to WGS 84, run
+To convert the geodetic coordinates (lon, lat, height) in the file old.txt from the NAD27 CONUS datum (Datum ID 131 which uses the Clarke-1866 ellipsoid) to WGS 84, run

    ::

-    gmt mapproject old.dat -Th131 > new.dat
+    gmt mapproject old.txt -Th131 > new.txt

-To compute the closest distance (in km) between each point in the input file quakes.dat and the line segments given in the multisegment ASCII file coastline.xy, run
+To compute the closest distance (in km) between each point in the input file quakes.txt and the line segments given in the multisegment ASCII file coastline.xy, run

    ::

-    gmt mapproject quakes.dat -Lcoastline.xy+uk > quake_dist.dat
+    gmt mapproject quakes.txt -Lcoastline.xy+uk > quake_dist.txt

 Given a file with longitude and latitude, compute both incremental and accumulated distance along track, and estimate travel times